 vampire teeth, branded carrier bags (15p I seem to remember!), rubber

 stakes with dribble of blood and sticky back plastic for attaching to

-your chest, fake blood, blood capsules, rubber bats, large rubber spiders,
+your chest, fake blood, blood capsules (5p), rubber bats, large rubber spiders that squeaked,

 postcards that said 'the Dracula Experience' but that actually depicted

-the Dracula figure from the Friargate Wax Museum(!), ghost books, etc.
+the Dracula figure from the Friargate Wax Museum(!), ghost books, a black fluffy bug with sticky feet and a ribbon that you used to get everywhere in the 80s as promotional items, etc.

 There was a stuffed rat on the counter which acted as a great ice-breaker.

 Behind the counter was a spiral staircase that went up into the middle

 of the attraction that was for staff only to quickly get to the first

 floor rather than walk through the long way round.
 A momentary light